Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Related Work

-\paragraph{Mechanistic interpretability} Mechanistic interpretability studies aim to understand how submechanisms implement models' behaviors~\citep{elhage2021mathematical, olsson2022context, nanda2023progress, elhage2022toy}.
-Recent work traces how Transformer components coordinate on compositional tasks \citep{meng2022locating, hanna2023does, goldowsky2023localizing, tang2025explainable, song2024out}. \citet{wang2024grokked} demonstrate that in-domain compositional generalization emerges through grokking, but do not identify necessary data conditions for such emergence.
-Our data-centric framework complements this optimization-centric view by pinpointing when generalizing circuits can exist: only when training data provides sufficient evidence of functional equivalence, essentially formalizing when the pattern matching mechanisms that \citet{fodor1988connectionism} critique can succeed or must fail.
-Our findings also explain why standard interpretability techniques like logit lens \citep{nostalgebraist2020logitlens, belrose2023eliciting} may fail to identify compositional structure in models trained on tasks with path ambiguities.
+\tightparagraph{Mechanistic interpretability.} Mechanistic interpretability studies aim to understand how submechanisms implement models' behaviors~\citep{elhage2021mathematical, olsson2022context, nanda2023progress, elhage2022toy}.
+Recent work analyzes how Transformer components are causally related to certain behaviors \citep{meng2022locating, hanna2023does, goldowsky2023localizing}.
+In particular, it is reported that in-domain compositional generalization can emerge through grokking, with identifiable intermediate state representations inside Transformers \citep{wang2024grokked}.
+Our framework complements these works by providing mechanistic insights about pattern matching.
+Our findings also explain why standard interpretability techniques like logit lens \citep{nostalgebraist2020logitlens, belrose2023eliciting} may fail to identify state representations in models trained on tasks with path ambiguities.